ionsignal/runemind-infrastructure/servers/default/README.md

 #### Attaching to the Server Console

 As the 'minecraft' user:
-To detach from the console without stopping the server, press: Ctrl+b, then d
+To detach from the console without stopping the server, press: (ctrl+b), then (d).

 ```bash
 sudo -u minecraft -s
 tmux attach-session -t minecraft
 ```

-Don't forget to delete the old version of the plugin before restarting
+Don't forget to delete the old version of the plugin before restarting.

 ### Inject Compiled Plugins (LXD)